DrummerSi/My-PHP-MVC-Framework/README.md

 Feel free to use this code at your own risk.

-Features:
+## Features

+- Areas
-* Built in routing system, allows unlimited length
+- Built in routing system, allows unlimited length, zero-configuration routes and variables